isikyus/defenders-of-kathrakopolis/README.md

 </tbody>
 </table>

-Although not part of the Ring of Twelve, a few other gods are also widely worshipped:
+Although not part of the Ring of Twelve, a few other deities are also widely worshipped:

 <table>
 <thead>